khushals025/Face_Detection_KMeans_Clustering/README.md

 - Note: tilde (~) symbol is used as a logical NOT operator.
 It's used to negate a Boolean array, meaning it flips the values of True to False and False to True.

+- Followed by Normalizing the image array without outliers.

 #### K-Means Algorithm

 The way kmeans algorithm works is as follows: